PLC Admissions Criteria

 - Where necessary, termly review meetings, including all professionals involved with the student, will meet to discuss the suitability of the placement continuing.
 In some cases, students will be removed from the mainstream roll and placed on the single roll of PLC, but only when all parties agree that this is in the best interests of the young person.

-- The panel will meet 9 times per calendar year during term time.
-RAP dates for 18/19 are;
+- The panel will meet many times per calendar year during term time.
+Fair Access – Permanent Exclusion Placement Panel dates for 19/20 are;

 - PLC applies a referral submission deadline of 5 working days before the panel dates above, in order to allow all documentation to be processed.
 Any referrals received after these dates will be held until the next panel date.
 However, where possible The Head of PLC will ensure that urgent referrals are considered between panel meetings and a virtual agreement is made.